c-zhenhao/go-contacts-app/README.md

 - Backend:

   - jwt authentication for account creation, and API security
+    - task on looking into auditing and logging requests for security and block anomalous requests (use ML if necssary)
+    - Elastic Kibana?
+  -
   - add more fields to contact model
   - add validation to controller
-  - task on looking into auditing and logging requests for security and block anomalous requests (use ML if necssary)
-    - Elastic Kibana?
+  - look into implementing cloudinary for image upload

 - Frontend:

+  - BUGS:
+    - when searching for a string while on a page that is not 1, the results are not correct as the page retained the previous page number.
+      - to fix by resetting page number to 1 when search is triggered -- however that will require refactoring the code where the state is evalated to the parent component or possibly context/redux
+  - refactor haphazard code (e.g. move repeated code (e.g. fetching data) to services.js)
   - add validation in frontend
   - add login/register page
   - work on CSS, fix alignment issues and add dialogs/modals (instead of coding with window/alerts/confirms)